If you’re planning to use influencers to boost your brand’s marketing efforts, you’re in great company.

 As you search for influencers, look for those that reflect your brand’s image, values and message.
-Look at their content including photos and videos, to make sure that their image aligns with your brands.
-If an influencer’s followers sense the partnership isn’t authentic and a natural fit, it’s likely to alienate them from the influencer and your brand.
+Be sure to analyze their content to make sure their image aligns with your brand.
+Authenticity is key.
+If a collaboration feels too forced, it will not be well-received by the audience.
 However, a great fit will boost both your brand and the influencer’s reach.

-Also, look at influencers’ social media post histories to confirm that their content and behavior is appropriate for your brand and won’t cause offense.
-Working with an influencer who promotes unsafe actions, questionable values or offensive comments can cause serious damage to your brand image.
-It’s damage that can take a long time to repair, but you can prevent it by vetting influencers carefully during influencer discovery.
+Also, do a thorough check for content that is inappropriate or offensive.
+Working with an influencer who promotes unsafe actions, questionable values or offensive comments can cause severe damage to your brand image.
+Avoid having to repair future damage by vetting influencers carefully during influencer discovery.

 Beware of Fraud

-Any lucrative industry has the potential to draw fraudsters, and in 2019, the influencer market has an estimated value of $6.5 billion.
-So, although it’s unfortunate, it’s no surprise that it’s estimated that up to 20 percent of influencers’ followers are fake.
-Usually they’re either bots, or people who are paid to follow, like and make comments on an influencer’s social media posts.
+Any lucrative industry has the potential to draw fraudsters.
+So, although it’s unfortunate, it’s no surprise that it’s estimated that up to 20 percent of influencer’s followers are fake.
+Usually, they’re either bots or companies that provide engagement and follower growth services.
+These companies hire people to follow, like and comment on an influencer’s social media posts.

-Some telltale signs of influencer fraud are influencers who have large numbers of followers in surprising locations.
-Also, as you search, look out for influencers with a lot of followers that have skimpy profiles and make generic comments on posts.
+Some telltale signs of influencer fraud are influencers who have large numbers of followers in odd locations.
+Also, as you search, look out for influencers with many followers that have inactive profiles (little to no content and followers) and make generic comments on posts.

-Long-term Influencer Relationships Are Important Brands get the best results when they build long-term relationships with influencers, and by association, with their followers.
+Brands get the best results when building long-term relationships with influencers.
 Repeatedly partnering with an influencer reminds their followers that they can trust your brand.
-A long-term partnership with an influencer allows you to learn more about the content their followers respond to and the products they’re looking for.
+In addition, a long-term partnership with an influencer allows you to learn more about the content their followers respond to and the products they are looking for.

-Sometimes, you don’t have to look that far to find influencers that will bring the best results for your campaign.
+Sometimes, you don’t have to look that far to find influencers that will yield the best results for your campaign.
 Your brand might already have relationships with potential influencers hiding in plain sight on social media.
-Some of your most loyal and enthusiastic customers could be just the influencers your brand would benefit most from partnering with.
+Even your most loyal and enthusiastic customers could become top-earner for your brand.